Showing posts with label poetry. Show all posts

 I personally regard my first book as the most important thing I’ve ever created.
 In my own opinion, my artworks aren’t always as successful in achieving what I was trying to say.
 I like to think that those persons I especially wanted to read it, did so.
 Little else matters.
 Certainly not any hopes of commercial enterprise.

-The reception was very positive, albeit at the same time rather silent in some quarters close to home.
-C'est la vie.
 I am now intending on a second book, either 46 short stories or (more likely), the novel I’ve been toying with for years.
 Art is now taking a back seat called sketchbook, rather than canvas and exhibitions.

 All text & artwork copyright ian gordon craig.